leangjia/blender_docs/trunk/blender_docs/manual/scene_layout/object/editing/transform/align_transform_orientation.rst

 .. admonition:: Reference
    :class: refbox

-   :Mode:      Object and Edit Modes
+   :Mode:      Object Mode and Edit Mode
    :Menu:      :menuselection:`Object --> Transform --> Align to Transform Orientation`

 Aligns (rotates) the selected objects so that their local orientation matches the active transform orientation